 Manager Operations & Production Sep Pourbozorgi Sep Pourbozorgi is a project and gallery manager and curator.
 He has a double degree of commerce and art management from Macquarie University.
 His previous roles include Project Manager at Wiltshire + Dimas Management and Head On Photo Festival and Museum and Heritage Officer at Liverpool Regional Museum.
 He has managed touring exhibitions for the Goethe-Institute and The Ian Potter Centre: NGV and is Co-Director and founder of Stepping Into Tomorrow (SIT), an artist-run initiative in Sydney.

-Media & Exhibitions Assistant Jackie De Lacy Jackie De Lacy is an arts writer and worker.
+Curatorial & Media Assistant Jackie De Lacy Jackie De Lacy is an arts writer and worker.
 They have completed a Bachelor of Fine Arts and are currently undergoing an Art Theory Honours program at UNSW Art and Design.
 De Lacy has worked as a writer with Next Wave Festival, Murray Art Museum Albury, Runway Journal, Running Dog Journal and NAVA.
 They've also exhibited at Casula Powerhouse Arts Centre, Pari, Tributary Projects, BSA Project Space and Kudos.
 They have worked with Cement Fondu since 2018 across events, design, production, art store and media.